 Katukina Rapé – Blond

 Katukina Blond is a beautiful fresh Rapé made by our friends from the Katukina tribe.
 It is made with a mixture of local organic moi tobacco and the more potent natural corda or ‘string’ tobacco.
-They add a touch of eucalyptus for extra freshness, helping to open the respiratory system and clear the mind.
-The Katunika Blond Rapé is a pleasant and medium strength medicine.
+They add a touch of eucalyptus for extra freshness.
+It helps to open the nasal passages and clear the mind.
+The Katukina Blond Rapé is a pleasant and medium strength medicine.